thin-edge/thin-edge.io/docs/src/tutorials/send-events.md

 ... and is published to `c8y/s/us` topic which will get forwarded to the connected Cumulocity cloud instance.

-If the event payload size is more than 16K, it will be converted to Cumulocity JSON format and sent over HTTP.
+If the event JSON payload contains fields other than `text` and `time`, or when the payload size is more than 16K irrespective of its contents, it will be converted to Cumulocity JSON format.

 The Cumulocity JSON mapping of the same event would be as follows:

 ```json